What Is Transactional Analysis Therapy?

 Most of us develop a stroke economy — unconscious rules about giving and receiving strokes that we absorbed in early life.
 Some people learned not to ask for strokes, even when they needed them.
 Others learned to discount positive strokes ("they don't really mean it") or to collect negative ones that confirm the script.
 Learning to give and receive strokes freely — particularly positive, unconditional ones — is a significant part of TA's work on self-esteem.

-Psychological Games
+What Are Psychological Games in TA?

 Berne's most famous book, Games People Play (1964), described psychological games — recurring sequences of transactions that produce a predictable, negative payoff.
 Games are not conscious or deliberate; they serve a function, usually confirming a script belief or producing a familiar emotional state.